cnvrg/text-detection/train/README.md

 ### Input
 - `--language` Specify the language code to select the language model you want to retrain.
 - `--iterations` specify the number of iterations for which you want to retrain the model.
-Default value is 10000.
+Default value is 300000.
 Higher number results in higher accuracy but too high a number can lead to overfitting and your model will fail to generalize.
+The number of iterations set depend on the training and val error.
+As the training progress, ideally both the losses should come down and after a certain point, val error starts increasing and that is when we should stop the training.
+Usually data that is of larger size requires more iterations.
 - `--data` specify the folder location containing all images and the labels file as specified above.

 ### Output